JoinColony/colonyJS/docs/_Docs_ManagingFunds.md

 Whether you brought your own ERC20 token from an existing token contract or created a new token at the same time that you created a colony, you can use the [TokenClient](/colonyJS/api-tokenclient/) to call and send transactions associated with the token contract.

 `TokenClient` handles all the functions in the ERC20 standard interface, as well as `mint` and `burn`.
 Functions that you would ordinarily be able to perform as the contract owner may be performed by anyone in the colony with either `FOUNDER` or `ADMIN` authority.
-You can learn more about authority in [Authority Roles](/colonyJS/docs-authority-roles/).
+You can learn more about authority roles in [Authority](/colonyJS/docs-authority/).

 ==TOC==